What is intercultural competence?

 The world is becoming ever smaller, so learning about different cultures, values, and customs, should be a top priority.
 You can find out more about countries such as China, Japan, or South Korea in our EHLION Magazine.

-EHLION can help you with cross-cultural training as well as a range of other services ranging from interpreter services and professional translation services to website localization, app localization, and software localization.
+EHLION can help you with cross-cultural training as well as a range of other services ranging from interpreter services and professional translation services to website localisation, app localisation, and software localisation.
 Address your target market in their own language and you will already have an advantage.
 Top it off with the right intercultural skills, and your success in different countries and regions is almost certain!

 Contact our friendly team today to discuss how we can help you!